pretagov/nsw-design-system-plone6-kit/README.md

 #### Best Security
 There is a reason Plone is trusted by CIA, FBI and governments worldwide.
 [Plone's Security track record](https://plone.org/security) is unparalleled with over 20years and no major security breaches.
 #### For Content governance
-Packed with features for large organisations to keep content consistent and up to date like Fine grained permissions, customisable workflow, mutliple draft support, content rules and multilingual.
+Packed with features for large organisations to keep content consistent and up to date like Fine grained permissions, customisable workflow, multiple draft support, content rules and multilingual.

 #### All inclusive
 Custom Search with filters, form builders, component based content editor, SEO optimisation, Workflow... all free.
 No hidden paid features.